 You Can Make A Big Difference This School Year!

-Environmental Volunteers has started our 47th school year of hands-on natural science education for local schools.
-With more than 450 programs on the books, we have a great opportunity to deepen connections to the natural world through our Volunteers and Student Teaching Interns!
+Environmental Volunteers is half-way through our 47th school year of hands-on natural science education for local schools.
+With more than 400 programs scheduled, we have a great opportunity to deepen connections to the natural world through our Volunteers and Student Teaching Interns!

-With so many low-income schools on our waitlist, we are launching a “Nature for Schools Challenge” to ensure that every school, regardless of their funds, has access to hands-on natural science education with Environmental Volunteers.
+Because so many low-income schools on our waitlist, we launched a “Nature for Schools Challenge” to ensure that every school, regardless of their funds, has access to hands-on natural science education with Environmental Volunteers.

-Thanks to a generous matching challenge grant, your contribution to the Nature for Schools Challenge will be doubled, dollar for dollar, up to $162,500 by December 31.
-As of September 15 we have raised $70,200, and the sponsors have graciously expanded the timeline and goal for our Challenge.
-But we need your help to raise the balance in order to achieve the match.
-To support the Challenge, please make out a check to the EV as follows:
+Thanks to their generous offer of matching funds, all contributions to the Nature for Schools Challenge will be doubled, dollar for dollar, up to $200,000 by December 31.
+As of December 5 we have raised $141,200.
+We need your help to raise the balance in order to achieve the full match.
+To support the Challenge, please make out a check to the EV: